 - An episode of Kappa Mikey had Guano getting writer's block, to the point where he can't even type his own name.

 - In season 4 of Metalocalypse, Nathan Explosion undergoes a bad case of songwriter's block.
 This is particularly bad for him because the economic health of the world is dependent on Dethklok, and Nathan destroyed the master of their next album after a freak storm sank all of the ships transporting the copies.
 How he gets over his writer's block is perhaps worth mentioning.
-He's forced into a situation where he either writers a new song on the spot, or has to suck off a sultan looking for a new harem.
+He's forced into a situation where he either writes a new song on the spot or has to suck off a sultan looking for a new harem.
 Seems like pretty good motivation.

 - One episode of Muppet Babies (1984) has Gonzo trying to write a story, and has trouble writing, which shows up as a giant writer's block in-story.
 The solution?
 Writer's Termites.